onethirteenco/bitbuddy/README.md

 Bit Buddy "Pro" members also receive lifetime updates to all upcoming Bit Buddy "Pro" features at no additional cost.
 Bit Buddy "Pro" members can restore their purchase at any time by clicking the "Restore Purchase" button in the Bit Buddy "Pro" section of the Settings menu.

-If you have any questions about Bit Buddy "Pro", or encounter any trouble purchasing or restoring your purchase, please contact us at support@bitbuddyapp.co.
+If you have any questions about Bit Buddy "Pro", or encounter any trouble purchasing or restoring your purchase, please contact us at support@onethirteen.co.

 ## Application Support